 Is It True They Periodically Drain The Canal Saint-Martin Paris?

 Yes.
 About every fourteen years the canal is drained.
-Canal Saint-Martin Paris was last drained in January 2016.
+Canal Saint Martin Paris was last drained in January 2016.
 A dam was created at the top of the canal by Place de la Bataille de Stalingrad to stop the water flow and drain the water into the Seine.
-What was found at the bottom of le Canal St Martin Paris?
-Lo and behold there were dozens of bicycles, cell phones, scooters and even a gun.
+What was found at the bottom of the Canal St Martin?
+Lo and behold, there were dozens of bicycles, cell phones, scooters and even a gun.
 Read more about it here.

 Where Can I Eat Around Canal Saint-Martin?

-The area around Canal Saint-Martin in Paris is hopping with restaurants, cafés, bakeries and many tiny shops that Paris is famous for.
+The area around Canal St Martin Paris is hopping with restaurants, cafés, bakeries and many tiny shops that Paris is famous for.
 If you are looking to grab a few things for a picnic on one of the quays, there are cheese shops, veggie shops and French and Italian charcuteries that will have your picnic basket bursting in no time!
 Get all the details here in this post in Restaurants by Canal Saint-Martin: Eat Well in Paris.

 1. Picnic By Canal Saint-Martin Paris

 Swing your legs over the edge of the Quai and you might forget, as the boats go by and the ancient trees sway overhead that you are in Paris.

-Create The Perfect Picnic For Canal Saint-Martin Paris
+Create The Perfect Picnic For Canal Saint Martin

-It’s not hard to find an assortment of delectable, delightful and delicious ingredients for a picnic by le Canal Saint-Martin Paris.
+It’s not hard to find an assortment of delectable, delightful and delicious ingredients for a picnic by Canal St Martin.

 Get off at the metro Jacques Bonsergent or République.
 Walk down rue de Lancry to La Crèmerie (41 rue de Lancry).
 It won’t disappoint.
-Cheeses, wine, deli offerings and more await.
+Cheese, wine, deli offerings and more await.